autisticvegan/practice/my-website/docs/Amazon stories/important ones/Dive Deep.md

 ## Interview Overhaul
 ### Situation:
 - The interview system at L had not been improved in almost 10 years.
-It needed a lot of improvements.
+It needed a lot of improvements. questions leaked, no split between FE and BE and DE etc

 ### Task:
--
+- Rethink, evolve the system

 ### Action:
+- new questions
+- new site for onboarding
+- new studyguides
+- working groups, organizing and networking
--
+- designated PoCs
+- make it count for perf review / promo packets

 ### Result:
--
+- positive feedback

 ### Reflection:
--
+- all about delegating and getting people to agree on the vision

 ### 5 Whys:
 -